reveal/revealjs.com/src/config.md

   // Optional function that blocks keyboard events when retuning false
   //
-  // If you set this to 'foucsed', we will only capture keyboard events
+  // If you set this to 'focused', we will only capture keyboard events
-  // for embdedded decks when they are in focus
+  // for embedded decks when they are in focus
   keyboardCondition: null,

   // Disables the default reveal.js slide layout (scaling and centering)